2017 C&C Corvettes Bi-Annual Rendezvous – Kingston Yacht Club

 The C&C Corvette, designed in 1965, is one of the oldest Cuthbertson & Cassian designs still sailing in significant numbers.
 Only the 1963 Hinterhoeller built Invader 36 precedes it as a Cuthbertson & Cassian fiberglass production sailboat.
-Therefore, it is more than fitting that we celebrate this milestone in Canadian sailing by gathering as many Corvettes as possible at Royal Hamilton Yacht Club on the 2015 August 1st Long Weekend to throw a gala 50th birthday party.
-In addition to the Corvette, RHYC is also inviting all boats built by Belleville Marine to take part in this celebration, including the aforementioned Invader, Frigate, and Crusader.
+On the heels of an extremely successful 50th Anniversary Rendezvous hosted at the prestigious Royal Hamilton Yacht Club in 2015, the 2017 Bi-Annual Rendezvous will be held at the other end of the lake, at the venerable Kingston Yacht Club.
+In addition to the Corvette, KYC is also inviting all Frigates (the big sister to the Corvette), Invaders and Crusaders.

 The Corvette was designed by the rising design firm of Cuthbertson & Cassian for Ian Morch as the first production product of his newly established Belleville Marine.
 It had been previously decided that all Cuthbertson & Cassian product built by Hinterhoeller Yachts, including the first ever Cuthbertson & Cassian fiberglass design, the Invader, were to be keel boats, while the Belleville product would be centerboarders.
 Morch and Cuthbertson already had a long history together, having known each other while studying Engineering at the University of Toronto.
 Morch later purchased Ca Va, the first steel CN-35 imported by Cuthbertson’s Canadian Northern Company from Kurt Beister in Germany, and had then built a custom wooden Cuthbertson design named North Star in Belleville.
 So it was no surprise that Morch would turn to the design firm of Cuthbertson & Cassian for the design of his first fiberglass production sail boat.
 And remember, this was before Red Jacket had brought Cuthbertson & Cassian to international notice.